BestReviews is reader-supported and may earn an affiliate commission. Details

 Blade remains fully exposed unless the plate is removed.
 Package includes no protective gloves.

-This fully equipped mandoline comes with 6 razor-sharp blades for veggie prep, including a spiralizer and ribbon cutter.
-All blades can fit inside the plastic container for easy storage.
-For added safety, the kit comes with a protective glove.
-Made with BPA-free plastic.
+Fully equipped and comes with 6 razor-sharp blades for veggie prep, including a spiralizer and ribbon cutter.
+Blades fit inside the plastic container for easy storage.
+The kit comes with a protective glove.
+BPA-free plastic.

 Slicer and container are on the small side.

 A safe and easy kitchen tool for younger, inexperienced, or older food preppers.
 This mandoline has 30 different presets for precise cuts.
-Compact design folds down for easy storage.
-Backed by a one-year warranty and offers U.S.-based customer support.
+The compact design folds down for easy storage.

 Mandoline safety features sometimes result in vegetables getting stuck.

-Super-consistent results at a low price.
-Safety features include blade cover when not in use and anti-slip foot that won't slip, even when wet.
-Three slicing settings.
+Boasts super-consistent results at a low price.
+Safety features include a blade cover for when it's not in use and an anti-slip foot that won't slip, even when wet.
+Features 3 different slicing settings.

-Only slices flat in three thicknesses, without other cuts like some mandolines.
+Only slices flat in 3 thicknesses, without other cuts like some mandolines.